Bivariate change point detection: joint detection of changes in expectation and variance

 \section{Abstract}

 A method for change point detection is proposed.
-In a sequence of independent and piecewise identically distributed random variables we aim at detecting both, changes in the expectation as well as changes in the variance.
-We propose a statistical test for the null hypothesis of the absence of change points, and an algorithm for change point detection.
-For that we exploit the joint dynamics of the mean and the empirical variance in the context of bivariate moving sum statistics.
-The joint consideration helps to improve change point inference as compared to separate univariate approaches.
-We infer on the effects, i.e., on the strength and the type of the changes, with confidence.
-Non-parametric methodology allows for a high variety of data to be analyzed.
-A multi-scale aspect addresses the detection of complex patterns in change points and effects.
-We demonstrate the performance through theoretical results and simulations studies.
-A companion \texttt{R}-package \texttt{jcp} (available on CRAN) is discussed.
+We consider a univariate sequence of independent random variables with piecewise constant expectation and variance, apart from which the distribution may vary periodically.
+We aim to detect change points in both expectation and variance.
+For that, we propose a statistical test for the null hypothesis of no change points and an algorithm for change point detection.
+Both are based on a bivariate moving sum approach that jointly evaluates the mean and the empirical variance.
+The joint consideration helps improve inference as compared to separate univariate approaches.
+We infer on the strength and the type of changes with confidence.
+Nonparametric methodology supports the analysis of diverse data.
+Additionally, a multi-scale approach addresses complex patterns in change points and effects.
+We demonstrate the performance through theoretical results and simulation studies.
+A companion \texttt{R}-package \texttt{jcp} (available on CRAN) is discussed. \\